10 foods you can grow in your house or garden

 Having a nice selection of herbs in a window box, outside in pots or in a hanging basket will be a great addition to your cooking essentials.

-You can either grab some seeds from a gardening centre, or even buy a potted herb plant from the supermarket (you can often find slightly peaky-looking ones in the reduced section - take them home and replant in your window box and they'll come back to life!).
+You can either grab some seeds from a garden centre or buy a potted herb plant from the supermarket (you can often find slightly peaky-looking ones in the reduced section – take them home and replant in your window box and they'll come back to life!).